Oplax Hopf Algebras

 \subsection{Frobenius monoid structure}

-The following proposition exhibits how Frobenius monoids (recalled in \cref{subsec:bimonoids}) in the monoidal category $\Span$ arise naturally from arbitrary sets.
+The following proposition exhibits how different combinations of the earlier monoid and comonoid structures give rise to Frobenius (pseudo)monoids in the symmetric monoidal bicategory $\Span$.

-\begin{proposition} \begin{enumerate}[(i)] \item For any set $X$, the trivial monoid $((\diag,\id),(!,\id))$ and its reverse trivial comonoid structures make $X$ into a Frobenius monoid in $\Span$; clearly also $X^2$ with \cref{trivialcomonoidstr} and its reverse. \item For any set $X$, the groupoid monoid $(\mu,\eta)$ \cref{groupoidmonoidstr} and its reverse groupoid comonoid structure $(u,v)$ on $X^2$ make it a Frobenius monoid in $\Span$. \end{enumerate} \end{proposition} \begin{proof} The first statement is easily verified.
+\begin{proposition} \begin{enumerate}[(i)] \item For any set $X$, the trivial monoid $((\diag,\id),(!,\id))$ and its reverse trivial comonoid structures make $X$ into a Frobenius (strict) monoid in $\Span$; clearly also $X^2$ with \cref{trivialcomonoidstr} and its reverse. \item For any set $X$, the groupoid monoid $(\mu,\eta)$ \cref{groupoidmonoidstr} and its reverse groupoid comonoid structure $(u,v)$ on $X^2$ make it a Frobenius pseudomonoid in $\Span$. \end{enumerate} \end{proposition} \begin{proof} The first statement can be easily verified.
 For the second one, we need to provide the structure isomorphisms of \cref{pseudoFrobcond} and verify the conditions of \cref{sec:Frobpseudo}.
 The middle composite is

 which explicitly acts as $(a,b,b,d)\mapsfrom (a,b,c,d)\mapsto (a,c,c,d)$.
 The downside composite on the other hand is